Close

 Are plugs in Thailand the same as in the UK?

 No, Thailand uses different plug sockets.
-They are compatible with plugs that have flat parallel prongs (used in US/Japan) or two round pins (used in Europe/Asia).
+They are compatible with plugs that have flat parallel prongs (used in the US/Japan) or two round pins (used in Europe/Asia).
 Therefore, a travel adapter is essential if you want to charge any electrical appliance.
 Fortunately, Thailand uses the same voltage as the UK.

 Is Thailand expensive for a holiday?

 Long-haul flights to Thailand can be relatively expensive, but the rest is very cheap.
-Thailand has some of the most reasonably priced luxury resorts in the world.
+Thailand has some of the most reasonably priced luxury stays in the world.
 Once you arrive, dining, drinking, taxi fares and activities are all very affordable.

 Is Thailand a good family holiday destination?